-Are you staring at your old maple cabinets wishing they looked more like all those beautiful kitchen on Pinterest?
+Are you staring at your old maple cabinets wishing they looked more like all those beautiful kitchens on Pinterest?
 Is the thought of painting cabinets terrifying?
 Are new cabinets out of the budget?
 Don’t worry.
 We got ya covered.

 There is another option to completely remodel your kitchen with no paintbrush, no mess, and without breaking the budget.
 It’s called refacing your cabinets and the results speak for themselves.

 Refacing uses a self-sticking wood veneer to cover the fronts and end panels.
 New doors are installed and the complete project costs about one-third what new cabinets would cost.
 Another huge plus of refacing is that it doesn’t affect your countertop at all, so you can save even more.